How to protect your property from fraud

 - Make sure that your address is up to date at the Land Registry.

 Most title fraud occurs where the Land Registry does not have a current address for the owner of a property.
 If you move from your property, perhaps to rent it out, or have a period of extended travel, it is really important to make sure that the Land Registry has up to date contact details for you.
-This is to ensure that you will receive any notices that are served in respect of the property.
-It is possible to have more than one address registered and I recommend that clients consider registering a second address – this can even be an email address.
+This ensures you receive any notices that are served in respect of the property.
+It is also possible to have more than one address registered and recommend registering a second address – this can even be an email address.

 - Sign up to the Land Registry’s ‘Property Alert Service’